 Advanced Acupuncture: A Clinic Manual

 Read review and buy the book

-JTCM Abstracts in this issue (from August 2013 and October 2013)
+JTCM Abstracts in this issue (from December 2013 and February 2013)

 Receive our beautifully printed journal on your doorstep three times a year in February, June and October and get 24/7 access to our vast digital archive of back content.